brevia-ai/brevia/docs/chat_search.md

 `/chat_history`: This endpoint allows you to access and manage conversation history data, providing valuable insights into past interactions.

+`/chat_history/sessions`: This endpoint allows you to access conversation history data.
+It provides a list of the first messages from all individual conversation sessions you've had.

 See [configuration](config.md#qa-and-chat) for more information on using environment variables to control the behavior of the chat system.

 ## Chat System Functionality